influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/_index.md

 file in your cluster's object store.
 By increasing the number of measurements (tables) you can store in your database, you also increase the potential for more `PUT` requests into your object store as InfluxDB creates more partitions.
-Each `PUT` request incurs a monetary cost and will increase the operating cost of your cluster.
+Each `PUT` request incurs a monetary cost and increases the operating cost of your cluster.

 {{% /expand %}}